acarapetis/jj-pre-push/README.md

 ```

 Otherwise, install the PyPI package `jj-pre-push` in whichever way you prefer; e.g. `uv tool
-install jj-pre-push` or `pip install jj-pre-push`.
-(Or clone this repository and install
+install jj-pre-push` or `pip install jj-pre-push`, and use `jj-pre-push push` as
-it in editable mode if you want to hack on it.)
+described earlier.

 ## Usage with jjui